ole1986/wc-invoice-pdf/readme.txt

 **Features**

-* save an invoice pdf from any order being created by WooCommerce
+* save invoice as pdf from any order created by WooCommerce
-* build quote pdf (from orders) to send provisional offers to customer
+* preview quote as pdf to submit provisional offer to customers
-* schedule recurring invoices and directly submit to customers email
+* schedule recurring invoices directly send to customers email address
-* send kindly reminders to customers and limit the number of retries
+* send kindly reminders for over due invoices
-* display (pending) invoices in "my Account" of the customer
+* show payable invoices in customers "My Account"
-* customize the PDF template by adding text and pictures
+* individual the PDF template in text and picture
-* remind a delegate person about pending payments of all customers
+* remind delegate person about pending payments from customers

 == Installation ==